 Background Information

-Thailand is well-known not only as one of the world’s largest rice exporter, but also as a producer of high quality rice.
-Rice can be grown in almost every region of Thailand, especially in the central and northeastern region.
-Northeastern Thailand, or Isan, is famous for its agriculture industry, particularly its rice crops.
-This region is known as the area where rice is grown most, but the rice yield per hectare is low due to several factors, such as a lack of irrigation, soil erosion, drought, and undulating topography (Ricepedia, 2015).
+Thailand is well-known not only as one of the world’s largest rice exporters, but also as a producer of high-quality rice.
+Rice can be grown in almost every region of Thailand, especially in the central and northeastern regions.
+Northeastern Thailand, or Isan, is famous for its agricultural industry, particularly its rice crops.
+However, the rice yield per hectare is low due to several factors, such as a lack of irrigation, soil erosion, drought, and undulating topography (Ricepedia, 2015).
 Tung Kula Rong Hai is a sub-region in Northeastern Thailand where Thai jasmine rice, or Thai Khao Hom Mali, is grown most.
 Tung Kula Rong Hai partially covers five provinces including Surin, Maha Sarakham, Buri Ram, Si Sa Ket, and Roi Et for total area of 3,200 km2 (The Nation, 2014).

-On 12 February 2013, European Commission has officially granted the protection of the “Thai Khao Hom Mali Thung Kula Rong-Hai” as a registered European Union’s Protected Geographical Indication or PGI.
-Set for better protection within 27 European Union Member States, this is the first-ever South East Asian PGI being recognized and the second by the European Union.
-As of today, the selling price of Thai Khao Hom Mali Rice is more than twice of an average selling price of normal white rice (USDA, 2015).
+On 12 February 2013, European Commission officially granted the protection of the “Thai Khao Hom Mali Thung Kula Rong-Hai” as a registered European Union’s Protected Geographical Indication (PGI).
+This is the first-ever South East Asian PGI being recognized and the second by the European Union.
+In June 2015, the selling price of Thai Khao Hom Mali Rice was more than twice the average selling price of normal white rice (USDA, 2015).

-Roi Et has the largest land portion in Tung Kula Rong Hai covering almost 50% of the region.
-Moreover, rice is the most important agricultural product in Roi Et, especially Thai Khao Hom Mali Thung Kula Rong-Hai.
-However, most of the rice grown in Isan including Roi Et is rain-fed, which climate change has a significant impact on rice yield.
+Roi Et covers almost 50% of Tung Kula Rong Hai .Rice is the most important agricultural product in Roi Et, especially Thai Khao Hom Mali Thung Kula Rong-Hai.
+However, most of the rice grown in Isan including Roi Et is rain-fed, meaning that climate variations have the potential to have a significant impact on rice yield.
 Therefore, in this study, Roi Et was chosen as the study area where the researchers monitored and recorded data determining precipitation and land temperature.
-Policy makers and researchers are able to understand the impact of climate change on the rice production especially in Roi Et province.
+Policy makers and researchers need to be able to understand the impact of future climate change on the rice production especially in Roi Et province.
 There was also rice subsidy scheme from 2011 to 2014 leading to expanding of rice production in Thailand included in the analysis.

 Project Objectives

-Satellite images were used to remotely monitor agricultural lands under the change of environmental variables, such as precipitation and land surface temperature.
+Satellite images were used to remotely monitor agricultural lands using environmental variables such as precipitation and land surface temperature.

-The use of satellite imagery is relatively cost-effective in comparison to field surveys over large agricultural areas.
+The use of satellite imagery is relatively cost-effective in comparison with field surveys over large agricultural areas.
 This project improved the understanding of agricultural lands under changing climate patterns and thus could be useful for decision management of the crop growing input, such as fertilizer.

 Study Area

 This project focused on paddy fields in the northeastern region of Thailand.
 These rice fields are vulnerable to climate change due to rain-fed water dependence.
-Roi Et province was chosen to be the focused study area due to its large paddy fields, and those areas are suitable for growing jasmine rice, which is a very important crop in Thailand.
+Roi Et province was chosen due to its large paddy fields, and jasmine rice crop, which is very important in Thailand.

 Roi Et is located in the middle of Isan region covering 8,300 km2 of land.
-Most of its land cover consists of plains with 120 -160 m height above mean sea level.
+Most of its land cover consists of plains located 120 -160 m above mean sea level.
 It borders the Phuphan mountain range in the north.
-Central Roi Et is undulating plain while the Southern region is comprised of low lands which locates Thung Kula Rong-Hai.
+Central Roi Et is comprised of undulating plains while the Southern region is comprised of low lands are part of Thung Kula Rong-Hai.

 Figure 1: Study Area map displaying Roi Et province.